 Before converting a RAML document to OAS 2.0, the converter resolves the following semantics:

 During the RAML to OAS 2.0 conversion, the tool is not expected to preserve all semantical data.
 For more information, see section, “The lost semantics between translations” in the RAML 1.0 → OAS Complete Functional Specification:

 On completion of the conversion, the output is a single OAS document.

 Design Center supports importing an OAS 2.0 specification in JSON or ZIP format from the file system.
+Exception: Importing an OAS zip having nested references in JSON files is not supported.
+For more information, see the limitations and workaround above.
 You can also import an OAS 2.0 specification from the internet.
 Before attempting to import the document into a Design Center project, first validate the OAS document using the validator at the following URL:

 Next, import an OAS 2.0 using the dropdown in the Files panel.
 In Import, select OAS File or OAS Url from the drop-down.
 Finally, choose the OAS